-Question: There are so many bars and gels and whatnot out there for energy and endurance.
+Question: There are so many bars and gels and drinks out there for energy and endurance.
 What should you look for in a bar or gel?
 What about the composition of complex versus simple sugars?
-When should you intake them before and during the ride?
+When should you intake them before and during the bike ride?
 How much is too much? – David

 Coach John Hughes Replies: You are asking excellent questions, David!
 Over 40 years of riding and 20 years of coaching I’ve learned that far more riders have trouble on rides because of poor nutrition, not because of inadequate training!

 Your muscles are burning a mix of glucose and fat as you spin the pedals.
 The harder you ride, the higher the proportion is from glucose.
 The glucose is stored as glycogen, which comes from carbs.
 Every rider, even the skinniest in your club, has enough body fat to fuel a multi-hour ride; however, the body can store only enough glycogen for a few hours of hard riding.
 Protein provides only about 5% of your energy for moving the bike down the road.
 You should eat primarily carbs on a ride.

 Dan Benardot, Ph.D., is a registered dietician and Fellow of the American College of Sports Medicine (ACSM).
 In Advanced Sports Nutrition he recommends eating six times a day to stay in energy balance.
 You should eat so that at any time during the day there are no large differences between calories consumed and calories burned, i.e., you need to eat enough before, during and after a workout to equal the calories burned during the ride.